nixos-rocm/nixos-rocm/README.md

 ## Hardware support

-So far, this has been tested with a Radeon Vega Frontier Edition and an RX 580.
+So far, this has been tested with a Radeon Vega Frontier Edition, an RX 580, and a Radeon VII.
 Other cards supported by the upstream ROCm should also work, but have not been tested.
 Please let us know if we can expand the list of expected-to-work hardware!

 ## Highlights of Included Software